Ganesh9100/Mask-Detection-YOLO_V3-/README.md

   Clone the github page :
   https://github.com/AlexeyAB/darknet

-  Modify the Make File
+  Modify the Make File and Compile it

-  Make sure that you have the Dataset under Darknet or Darknet/data
+  Make sure that you have copy of the Dataset under Darknet or Darknet/data

   Download the Pre-trained weights based on the Algorithm you use , for yolov3 - https://pjreddie.com/media/files/darknet53.conv.74

-  Modify the cfg file with respective the Algorithm and the dataset
+  Modify the cfg file with respective the Algorithm and the dataset and Compile it befor Training

   Train the Model using : Example